stefanjaro/indeed-data-jobs/README.md

 * I filled in the "Where" field with the name of a state and repeated the title searches for each of the 50 US states.
 * On each search results page, I scraped the number of results returned.
 They're returned in the form of, for example, "Page 1 of 580 jobs" and appears right above the listing of job ads.

+The scrape was run on the 19th of January 2022.
+All data displayed below was extracted on this date.

 ## Findings

 The Jupyter Notebook titled `1.analysis-and-visualization.ipynb` contains the scraped data displayed in both tabular form as well as in interactive choropleth maps.